Bernarda Morin

-Bernarda Morin (born Venerance Morin Rouleau; 1832–1929) was a Canadian Catholic religious sister who founded the Congregation of the Sisters of Providence in Chile, an autonomous congregation of the Sisters of Providence (Montreal).
+Bernarda Morin (born Venerance Morin Rouleau; 1832–1929) was a Canadian religious sister who founded the Congregation of the Sisters of Providence in Chile, a spin-off of the congregation of the Sisters of Providence in Montreal.

 Life

-She was born on December 29, 1832, in Saint-Henri-de-Lévis, a rural village of Québec, Canada, and baptised Venerance Morin Rouleau.
-She entered the novitiate of the order of the formerly called Sisters of Charity of Providence on May 11, 1850, in Montreal, Canada.
-Six months afterwards, on November 21, she took the habit.
-On August 22, 1852, she pronounced her permanent vows.
-From then, she was known as Sister Bernarda.
+Morin was born on December 29, 1832, in Saint-Henri-de-Lévis, a rural village of Québec, Canada, and baptised Venerance Morin Rouleau.
+She entered the novitiate of the congregation of the Sisters of Charity of Providence in Montreal on 11 May, 1850.
+Six months afterwards, on November 21, she received the habit and her religious name Bernarda on 22 August, 1852, she made her perpetual vows.

-In October 1852, with 4 other sisters, she is designated to go to Oregon to found an establishment of Providence.
-Once in Oregon City, they found out that the situation was not favourable to the practice of the Community works.
-They decided, as a faster way to communicate with their Superiors in Montreal, to sail from San Francisco on March 30, 1853, in a Chilean vessel.
-After an agitated trip of 78 days, the "Elena" docked in Valparaiso on June 17.
+In October 1852, with four other sisters, Morin was sent to Oregon to found an establishment of Providence.
+Once in Oregon City, the sisters found out that the situation was not favourable to the practice of the community works.
+They decided, as a faster way to communicate with their superiors in Montreal, to sail from San Francisco on March 30, 1853, in a Chilean vessel.
+After an agitated trip of 78 days, the Elena docked in Valparaiso on 17 June.
 Practically incapable of returning to Canada because of health issues, they put themselves at the disposal of the Archbishop of Santiago, Valentín Valdivieso, who missioned them for the administration of an orphanage while expecting the approval of their Canadian Superiors.

-With the permission of their Superiors, the Sisters of Providence opened a novitiate in Santiago on January 3, 1857.
-Mother Victoire Larroque, cofounder of the Community of Montreal, served as the Superior.
-When Larroque died the following month, Sister Bernarda Morin became Superior of the Mother House of Santiago.
+With the permission of their Superiors, the Sisters of Providence opened a novitiate in Santiago on 3 January, 1857.
+Victoire Larroque, cofounder of the Community of Montreal, served as the superior.
+When Larroque died the following month, Bernarda Morin became superior of the Motherhouse of Santiago.
 The congregation received the help of the president Manuel Montt for their support to the abandoned children.
-On March 12, 1880, Pope Leo XIII decreed that the Chilean province be transformed into an autonomous order, with the name of Congregation of the Sisters of Providence of Chile.
-The constitutions were approved by the Pope Pío X, on January 7, 1905.
+On 12 March, 1880, Pope Leo XIII decreed that the Chilean province be transformed into an autonomous order, with the name of Congregation of the Sisters of Providence of Chile.
+The constitutions were approved by the Pope Pío X, on 7 January, 1905.

-On June 27, 1925, Mother Bernarda Morin received the highest decoration of the country, the Medal of the Merit, from the hands of the president Arturo Alessandri.
-She died the on October 4, 1929, in Santiago of Chile.
-She is buried in the Mother Church of the Congregation of the Sisters of Providence in Santiago, in the Providencia neighbourhood.
+On June 27, 1925, Bernarda Morin received the highest decoration of the country, the Medal of the Merit, from the hands of the president Arturo Alessandri.
+She died the on 4 October, 1929, in Santiago of Chile.
+She is buried in the Church of the Motherhouse of the Congregation of the Sisters of Providence in Santiago.
 It is the Church that she had built herself in 1892.

-Cause Bernarda Morin-Rouleau
+Beatification process

-In 1995, the process of her beatification and canonization Cause resumed.
-After finalising the diocesan process in April 2010, the Cause was studied in Rome.
+In 1995, the process of her beatification was opened, and the diocesan process was finalised in April 2010.